Jack Keane: Later career

 After his retirement, he has served as an informal advisor to presidents and other senior officials.
 He served an advisory role in the management of the US occupation of Iraq, as a member of the Defense Policy Board Advisory Committee.
 In January 2007, Keane and the scholar Frederick W. Kagan released a policy paper, "Choosing Victory: A Plan for Success in Iraq," through the American Enterprise Institute that called for bringing security by putting 30,000 additional American troops there for at least 18 months.
-In part convinced by this paper, President George W. Bush ordered on January 10, 2007, the deployment of 21,500 additional troops to Iraq, most of whom would be deployed to Baghdad.
+In part convinced by this paper, President George W. Bush ordered on 10 January 2007, the deployment of 21,500 additional troops to Iraq, most of whom would be deployed to Baghdad.
 The deployment has been nicknamed the 2007 "surge."

+Debate was intense over how long the surge should last.
+Keane supported a longer buildup of at least one year.
+The surge was supposed to support the Iraqi Security Forces until they could assume responsibility for country security.
+The National Intelligence Estimate supported the longer timeframe, noting that there were problems with the independence of the Iraqi police from sectarian militias and death squads.
+Keane supported the view that distribution of economic assistance would have a more significant impact over a longer deployment because "with the short term surge...the enemy can wait you out."